Explain yourself! Effects of Explanations in Human-Robot Interaction: Introduction

 \section{Introduction}

-Explainable Artificial Intelligence (XAI)~\cite{arrieta2020explainable} promises to provide humanly understandable explanations about the actions, recommendations, and underlying causes of Artificial Intelligence (AI) techniques.
+\copyrightnotice{ {\copyright 2022 IEEE.
+Personal use of this material is permitted.
+Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works}} Explainable Artificial Intelligence (XAI)~\cite{arrieta2020explainable} promises to provide humanly understandable explanations about the actions, recommendations, and underlying causes of Artificial Intelligence (AI) techniques.
 Explanations of an algorithm's decisions can increase transparency and build trust in users of artificial intelligence and robotic systems~\cite{Herlocker2000,Biran2017}.
 In Human-Robot Interaction (HRI), robots that explain their actions can increase users' confidence, trust, and reduce safety risks in human-robot cooperative tasks~\cite{Weidemann2021,Wang2016}, whereas miscommunication can create confusion and mistrust~\cite{Nomura2011}.

 While the field of XAI has the potential to enhance human-robot interaction, there is still a lack of research on the effects and perception of robots that explain their actions to users.
 Specifically, due to the currently limited functionality and challenges to generate humanly understandable explanations from deep neural networks, the research on the interaction of humans and explainable robots is in its early stages of development~\cite{Anjomshoae2019}.
 Despite the increasing attention on the application of XAI and its benefits, only a small amount of user studies have been conducted~\cite{Ehsan2019,Anjomshoae2019}.
 A considerable part of research in the field focuses on the design of theoretical frameworks for human-robot interaction studies that leverage XAI~\cite{Ciatto2020,Sanneman2020}.